cisocrgroup/pocoweb/frontend/public_html/doc.md

 `curl -H "Authorization: Pocoweb my-session-id"`.

-In order to get the 13-th line of the 38-th page of a project with an id of 27 from this pocoweb backend using curl you would have to run:
+In order to get the 13-th line of the 38-th page of a project with an id of 27 from this Pocoweb back-end using curl you would have to run:

 <code>curl -H "Authorization: Pocoweb my-session-id" <?php global $config; echo $config['backend']['url'];?>/books/27/pages/38/lines/13</code>

 <a id='api-get-version'></a>
 ### [GET] `rest-url`/api-version

-Get the semantic version of the backend instance.
+Get the semantic version of the back-end instance.
 * No [authorization](#user-content-authorization) is required.

 #### Response data